 Hendrik Venter, Lead Practitioner Learner, Sasol Secunda

-The Simulators also allow the facilitators to do continuous training and retraining of operators on a regular base.
-This training method continues to provide operators with the right tools in order to become competent and experienced drivers.
+The simulators also allow the facilitators to do continuous training and retraining of operators on a regular basis.
+This training method continues to provide operators with the right tools to become competent and experienced drivers.

-Chris Pretorius –Western Chrome Mines Maintenance Manager Sanvik: “I believe that simulators are very important on all mines… if you have simulators on specific machines on mines we can improve all production underground especially on our TMM machines.”
+Chris Pretorius, Western Chrome Mines Maintenance Manager, Sandvik: “I believe that simulators are very important on all mines… if you have simulators on specific machines on mines we can improve all production underground especially on our TMM machines.”

-TMM facilitator — William Nkosi: “Every company that needs to work safely, quickly or need to improve must buy the simulators”
+William Nkosi, TMM Facilitator: “Every company that needs to work safely, quickly or need to improve must buy the simulators”